 Both Spire Parkway and Little Aston were recently rated as ‘Good’ by the CQC.

-The helpline is in operation between 8.30am and 8pm Monday to Friday and 9am to 5pm on Saturday.
+The helpline is in operation between 8.30am to 7pm Monday to Thursday, 8.30am to 6pm on Friday and 9am to 3pm on Saturday.

-If you would like confidential support and advice from an independent organisation, you can also speak to The Patients Association on 0800 345 7155 between 9.30am and 5pm Monday - Friday.
+If you would like confidential support and advice from an independent organisation, you can also speak to The Patients Association on 0800 345 7115 between 9.30am and 5pm Monday to Friday.